-The beautiful wine country of La Rioja is a fascination and historic region, regularly featured on our luxury wine tours.
+The beautiful wine country of La Rioja is a fascination and historic region regularly featured on our luxury wine tours.
 Rioja was demarcated by the area’s governing body, the CONSEJO REGULADOR, in 1926.
 The region extends for approx. 120 km along both sides of the Ebro River and is, at its widest, 50 kilometers, bounded by mountains on either side.
-In fact, the word “Rioja” is a derivation of the two words “Rio” (River) and “Oja” (name of a tributary of the Ebro, located near the region’s southwestern boundary).
+The word “Rioja” is a derivation of the two words “Rio” (River) and “Oja” (name of a tributary of the Ebro, located near the region’s southwestern boundary).

 The French Invasion